andyrsmith/andyrsmith.github.io/_posts/2023-12-14-creating-enemies.md

 layout: post
 title:  Creating Enemies
 author: Andy
-summary: Adding enimies and setting up collision detection
+summary: Adding enemies and setting up collision detection
 ---

 Next up we should add some enemies.
 In my setup_game function I added a new spawn to create this one zombie.